maggi08/test-it-2-new-repo/README.md

-This is repo about HTML JS CSS
+This is repo about HTML JS CSS.